alttch/eva3/UPDATE.rst

 Added / updated 3rd party modules
 ---------------------------------

-The following modules are installed / updated automatically in EVA venv.
+The following Python modules are installed / updated automatically in EVA venv.
 If your setup has no Internet connection, install them manually before applying the update.

 .. code-block::